What Are PoC / Push-to-Talk Over Cellular Radios?

 We’ve just said that VHF wavelengths are better at penetrating objects than UHF, but you should also know that each time any radio signal passes through an object, it gets a little weaker.
 Particularly dense objects leach more strength from the radio signal, which reduces the distance it can travel, so a radio transmission with fewer obstructions in its path will travel further than one without.

-0.5 Watts (licence-free radios) | Up to half a mile |
+| Licence-free (PMR446) | 0.5 W | Up to 1/2 mile |

-5 Watts | Up to 6 miles |
+| Licensed handheld | 2 to 5 W | 1 to 6 miles |

-25 Watts | Up to 10 miles |
+| Vehicle/mobile radio | Up to 25 W | Up to 10 miles |

 Handheld radios have two types of antenna - stubby and whip.
 As the name suggests, stubby antennas are short and discreet, so the radio is still small enough to slip unobtrusively into a pocket or clip comfortably to a belt.
 The downside is that a stubby antenna can reduce your range by up to 30% over whip antennas.